 This is required.

 |Site Structure Creator||

 By default, either all content will be added to one Section, or a separate Section will be created for each Content Item, under the Root Section selected above.
-This depends on the option to Create individual Section for each piece of content below.
+This depends on the option to Create individual Section for each Content Item below.

 Using a custom Site Structure Creator plugin allows you to generate a custom Site Structure rather than using the default.

 Leave it as Use default creator to use the default.